arash8877/React-Testing/README.md

 npm start
 ```

 This will start the back-end process at `http://localhost:3000`.
-If port 3000 is in use on your machine, update the port number in the following files and run `npm start` again:
+If port 3000 is in use on your device, update the port number in the following files and run `npm start` again:

 - json-server.json
 - src/main.tsx